You will be working directly with a surrogacy agency partner to select the surrogate. After your selection, our team will help you with next steps.

 Pre-implantation genetic testing (PGT) to assess embryo viability is included and done with top partner labs.

 Gold-standard method intracytoplasmic sperm injection (ICSI) is always included at no extra cost.
 ICSI has a ~72% fertilization rate compared to ~60% for regular IVF.

 No additional costs for extra blood work, tests, ultrasounds, appointments, or monitoring.

 Anyone without a uterus or with health condition that prevents them from carrying a baby in their uterus.

 Same-sex or transgender couples where neither partner has a uterus.

 You’ll start with testing and and diagnosis to give the Oma team a more complete picture of your health and options.

 An Oma staff member will go over the financial side of the IVF process with you.
 Your clincial team will review your calendar, order your medication, and prepare you for your treatment.

 You’ll work with an agency to find a gestational carrier.

-If the embryo is coming from you and your partner, then you will go through almost all of the IVF process to develop, retrieve, and fertilize the eggs.
-Once the embryos have developed, they will be screened for genetic conditions, and the healthiest and most viable embryos will be transferred to your surrogate.
-The surrogate carries the pregnancy and delivers your healthy, happy baby.
+If the embryo is coming from you and your partner, then you will go through almost all of the steps of the IVF process to develop, retrieve, and fertilize the eggs.
+Once the embryos have developed, they will be screened for genetic conditions.